Apoorb/Emission-Rate-Look-up-Table-TX/README.md

    in data/raw/ERLT-TxLED Factor Summary.xlsx.
 2. running_erlt/00_setting_up_schemas.py: Create mvs2014b_erlt_out,
    mvs2014b_erlt_qaqc, and mvs2014b_erlt_conflicted schemas for storing outputs
-3. running_erlt/01_batch_run_running.py: Batch run the `ttierlt.running.running_batch_sql`module on different MOVES output databases.
+3. running_erlt/01_batch_run_running.py: Batch run the `ttierlt.running.
+   running_batch_sql`module on different MOVES output databases.
+This script outputs running_erlt_intermediate table.
 4. running_erlt/02_interpolate_emission_rate_between_yr_spd_agg_month.py:
    Interpolate emission rates for intermediate years and speeds.
+This script outputs running_erlt_intermediate_yr_interpolated and running_erlt_intermediate_yr_spd_interpolated_no_monthid table.
 5. running_erlt/running_sql: Create running composite emission rate tables for individual MOVES output database.
-These tables are used for testing.
+These tables are saved in mvs2014b_erlt_qaqc and are used for testing.
+An example of QAWC output table would be mvs14b_erlt_aus_48453_2020_1_cer_out_running_qaqc_from_orignal; this is the QAQC output for Austin, 2020, January.
 6. tests/test_running_erlt_df: Run tests on running composite emission rate tables.
+   One of the tests in this module compares the output from step 4 with step 5.
+   Majority of the tests are checking if all the expected groups are present in the final tables and the values within these groups and across these groups varies indicating that we did not use the same input for multiple scenarios by mistake.

 ## 3. Caveats
 **to_sql** will sometimes throw operational error when the ouptut database is large